Epickitrolaz/LingosBot/README.md

 HEADLESS - (0/1) Should the browser run in a headless mode? (without a window)

+SCRAPE - (0/1) Should the code scrape the translation list before starting?

+APPEND_TO_DB - (0/1) Should the code append new words to the database?

+LOCKUP_PREVENTION - (0/1) Should the bad translation lockup fix be enabled?

 CLEAR_DB_BEFORE_SESSION - (0/1) Should the code remove all DB entries before every session?

 FORCE_WAIT_SEC - (float) For debugging.
 How long should the code wait between actions